teslamotors/react-native-camera-kit/README.md

-getUrlOnTapImage | Boolean| iOS only - On image tap return the image internal  (tmp folder) uri (intead of `Photos.framework` asset id) customButtonStyle | Object | See Custom Button section onCustomButtonPress | Function | Callback when custom button tapped
+getUrlOnTapImage | Boolean| iOS only - On image tap return the image internal  (tmp folder) uri (intead of `Photos.framework` asset id) customButtonStyle | Object | See Custom Button section onCustomButtonPress | Function | Callback when custom button tapped contentInset (iOS) | Object | The amount by which the gellery view content is inset from its edges (similar to `ScrollView` contentInset)

 #### Custom Button
 Attribute | Values | Description